cglusky/docker-django-react/README.md

 ### Edit And Rename .env-example

 All services expect to read env variables from .env.dev file.
 Please make sure you review the example and change the name to env.dev.
-AND that your gitignore includes env files before you commit super secret stuff to a public repo.
+AND that your gitignore handles env files before you commit super secret stuff to a public repo.

 ### Useful Commands